Shikhara Bhat

 In May 2023, I completed my BS-MS degree from the Indian Institute of Science Education and Research (IISER) Pune, India.
 For my Master's dissertation, I worked with Prof. Rohini Balakrishnan and Prof. Vishwesha Guttal at the Centre for Ecolocial Sciences (CES) at the Indian Institute of Science in Bangalore, India.
 I used methods from statistical physics and stochastic processes to develop analytical theory to describe evolutionary dynamics in finite, fluctuating populations from first principles.
 You can read more about this work over here, or read the actual thesis itself by clicking on this link (warning: links to a PDF).
 In the past, I have also worked on vocal behaviour in frogs and alternative reproductive tactics in tree crickets.
 An extensive list of my work can be found over at the Projects page.
 Some of these projects occasionally lead to publications in peer-reviewed journals.
 Such publications (and preprints) can be found on the Publications page.

-In my free time, I read books, listen to lots of music (mostly metal and rock but also sometimes country and indie pop), drink unreasonable amounts of coffee, and sometimes watchi or play Dungeons & Dragons.
+In my free time, I read books (mostly sci-fi and fantasy), listen to lots of music (mostly metal and rock but also sometimes country and indie pop), drink unreasonable amounts of coffee, and sometimes watch or play Dungeons & Dragons.
 I'm particularly fond of popular science books, and you can find a list of books I liked over on the Resources page.
 I've also collected other resources related to academia, such as resources for learning about various things like math, biology, presentation skills, coding, writing, etc., on the Resources page in the interest of making it easier for other people to find the things that have helped me at various times.
 I also enjoy collecting quotes (usually about modelling or ecology/evolution) that I think are profound, pretty, or funny, and you can find some quotes I particularly liked over on the Quotes page.
 I am also an avid naturalist and wildlife lover, and love going on treks and hikes.
 When I find the time, I like dabbling in wildlife photography (mostly macro stuff), and you can find images I've taken over on my instagram account.
 I also like birding.

 My Erdös number is 5.